snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_1.md

 {{% /tab %}}
 {{% tab name="React" %}}

+**NOTE: react-router-dom is required to implement tracking in a react app**

 #### **Step 1:** Install browser-tracker package

 Install the `@snowplow/browser-tracker` via npm by running: